 The Role of Executors

-Executors are the persons named in a will by the deceased as individuals the deceased chose to deal with the administration of his or her estate and who will make the application for probate.
-The basic role is to collect assets, pay off liabilities including any inheritance tax and then to distribute assets according to the WILL.
+Executors are the persons named in a will by the deceased as individuals the deceased chose to deal with the administration of his estate and if applicable, will apply for probate.
+Their role is to collect assets, pay off liabilities including any inheritance tax and then to distribute assets according to the Will.
 Some probate matters are straightforward; others involve significant legal and practical challenges.

 Executors are not legally required to accept their appointment and can renounce their role.
-Commonly executors are family members of the deceased who may also be beneficiaries under the will.
-Due to the technicalities of probate law or, all too commonly, family disagreements or disputes, executors may instruct probate solicitors and lawyers to assist with the administration and help with applying for probate.
+In general, executors are family members and also the beneficiaries under the will.
+Due to the technicalities of administering an estate, it is usual for the executor to appoint a firm of solicitors to guide the executor or to take over the administration all together.

-An executor’s duties include drawing up accounts providing all the details of assets and liabilities and possibly enabling any necessary tax return to be completed.
+The executor’s duties include gathering in all of the assets and liabilities, preparing estate accounts and possibly enabling any necessary tax return to be completed.

-- Inform the next of kin, close family and any potential heirs of the death and of his/her/their role as executor.
+- Inform the next of kin, close family and any potential heirs of the death and of their role as executor.

-- Ensure assets are listed and if necessary made secure, for example, locating the house keys and locking property.
+- Ensure assets are listed and if necessarily made secure, for example, locating the house keys and making sure the property is insured.

 - Locate any life insurance policies and paperwork such as membership forms, shares and stocks, bonds and pension information.